ebourg/jsign/README.md

 #### Version 5.1 (in development)
 * APPX/MSIX package signing has been implemented (thanks to Maciej Panek for the help)
+* The certificate chain in the file specified by the `certfile` parameter can now be in any order

 #### Version 5.0 (2023-06-06)